MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample3.md

 ![SoLUTEditor](images/tutorials/dataobjects/surfaces/WEMExample3_9.png "SoLUTEditor")

-Now your Primitive Value List is used to colorize the affected region for your tansformations.
+Now, your Primitive Value List is used to colorize the affected region for your tansformations.
 You can see the region by the color on hovering the mouse over the WEM.

 ![Affected region colored](images/tutorials/dataobjects/surfaces/Affected_Region.png "Affected region colored")

 The size of the region can be changed via {{<keyboard "ALT" >}} and mouse wheel {{< mousebutton "middle" >}}.
 Make sure that the *Influence Radius* in `WEMBulgeEditor` is larger than 0.

 {{<alert class="info" caption="Info">}}
 You need to change the active tool on the right side of the `SoExaminerViewer`.
-Use the *Pick Mode* for applying transformations and the *View Mode* for using the camera.
+Use the *Pick Mode* for applying transformations and the *View Mode* for adjusting the camera.
 {{</alert>}}

 ![Modify WEM](images/tutorials/dataobjects/surfaces/Modify.png "Modify WEM")